Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Increasing Broadband Coverage

 \subsection{Reducing Signal Attenuation: Phased-array Antennas and Beam Scheduling Techniques}

 Directional beams are commonly used to widen the coverage area.
-The concept of beamforming has been introduced in 5G, where the beamforming vectors are complexly calculated based on the MIMO CSI \cite{p1604}.
-In the scenario of maritime communications, the density of vessels is low while the users are clustered in a small area (ship/platform), which makes it easy to determine the beam directions according to the users' geographical location information.
-Thus, it is also a convenient way for MCNs to use phased array antennas with analog beamforming to reduce the cost.
-The use of phased array antennas can effectively increase the coverage of MCNs with a lower cost based on the existing LTE networks \cite{p1605}, as the directions of antennas can be conveniently determined according to the location of users.
+The concept of beamforming was introduced in 5G, where the beamforming vectors are calculated based on the MIMO CSI \cite{p1604}.
+In the scenario of maritime communications, the density of vessels is low and the users are clustered in a small area (ship/platform), which makes it easy to determine the beam directions according to the users' geographical location.
+Thus, it is convenient for MCNs to use phased array antennas with analogue beamforming to reduce the cost.
+The use of phased array antennas can effectively increase the coverage of MCNs with a lower cost based on the existing LTE networks \cite{p1605}, as the directions of antennas can be determined according to the location of users.

-The users' location information can be accessed by the AIS.
+The user location information can be obtained from the AIS.
 The BS receives the location information and steers the antennas to point to the selected directions \cite{p1606}.
-It should be noted that directional beams can point to a narrower range of directions than omni-directional beams to decrease the signal attenuation, and the beams need to be dynamically scheduled, for higher throughput or wider coverage \cite{p1607}--\cite{p1701}.
+Note that directional beams can point to a narrower range of directions than omni-directional beams to decrease the signal attenuation, and the beams need to be dynamically scheduled, for higher throughput or wider coverage \cite{p1607}--\cite{p1701}.